abutalha0649/retail-sales-analysis-sql/README.md

 ## 📖 Project Overview

-This project demonstrates the use of SQL to analyze retail sales data and generate meaningful business insights.
-It covers the complete data analysis workflow, including database creation, data cleaning, exploratory data analysis (EDA), and solving business-oriented analytical problems using PostgreSQL.

-The project is part of my **Data Analytics Portfolio**, showcasing practical SQL skills used in real-world data analysis.
+This project demonstrates the use of PostgreSQL to analyze retail sales data and generate meaningful business insights.
+It covers the complete SQL data analysis workflow, including database creation, data cleaning, exploratory data analysis (EDA), and solving business-oriented analytical problems using SQL queries.
+This project is part of my Data Analytics portfolio and showcases practical SQL skills used in real-world data analysis.

 ---